March 1, 2017

 Choose Your Contractor Carefully

 In a document outlining the guidelines for PACE pilot programs, the U.S. Department of Energy stresses the need for qualified professionals to audit and complete projects.
-Auditors and contractors should not only have general licenses to conduct business in that given state, but they should also be certified in the relevant specialty.
+Auditors and contractors should not only have general licenses to conduct business in that given state, but they should also be authorized in the relevant specialty.
 In states that abide by these rules, homeowners may not be able to hire the cheapest contractor, but they will be certain that a qualified professional will complete the work.
-Knowledgeable PACE financing experts can connect construction firms and homeowners with specialists who are certified to work on the projects.
+Knowledgeable PACE financing experts can connect construction firms and homeowners with specialists who are authorized to work on the projects.

 Homeowners should also always be certain that the products and services they receive are warrantied.
 This is crucial because unforeseen repair costs could quickly undo any energy savings.
 Obtaining the best warranty could mean forgoing the cheapest price, but, in the long run, the peace of mind will be worth the extra money.